Romain3Ch216/TlseHypDataSet/README.rst

 Getting started
 ===============

-Installation from pip will be soon available.

-For now, download the **TlseHypDataSet** repository and run the following:
+The **TlseHypDataSet** is compatible with Python=3.8 and depends on `GDAL <https://pypi.org/project/GDAL/>`_ which is recommended to be installed with conda:

 .. code-block:: console

-   $ cd TlseHypDataSet
+   $ conda create --name tlse python=3.8
+   $ conda activate tlse
+   $ conda install -c conda-forge gdal
-   $ pip install .
+   $ pip install TlseHypDataSet

 Download the hyperspectral images from the `data catalogue <https://camcatt.sedoo.fr/catalogue/>`_ in an `images` folder: